scottisloud/rtt-jekyll/about.md

 ### Scott Lougheed
 {: style="text-align: center;"}

-#### As an academic:
+#### Currently
+I am a Sales Engineer on the Sales Enablement team at [1Password](https://1password.com).
+Formerly I was a Customer Onboarding Specialist in Customer Success at 1Password.

+#### Past Life
-I am an environmental social scientist.
+I am an environmental social scientist, though I am no longer employed in academia or as a researcher.
 Most recently I was a postdoctoral fellow in Geography and Planning at the University of Toronto.
 Prior to that I was a visiting scholar in the department of Agricultural Economics, Sociology, and Education at the Pennsylvania State University.
 I earned my PhD from the School of Environmental Studies at Queen’s University, Kingston.
 I also hold Master's (Queen's University) and Bachelor's (University of Victoria) degrees in Sociology.

 My primary interests lie in two domains: environmental governance, particularly with respect to waste and consumption; and the biopolitics of the food system.